md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Knowledge graph navigation
 * Cross-document linking

-These capabilities may improve access to institutional knowledge and research resources.
+These capabilities may improve access to institutional knowledge and research resources [38,46,48,49].

-### Stakeholder Perspectives
+## Stakeholder Perspectives

-Different stakeholders may interact with the dashboard in different ways.
+Different stakeholders may interact with the dashboard in different ways [3,17,21,25].

-#### Policymakers
+### Policymakers

 * Access policy insights
 * Monitor implementation progress
 * Review evidence and research

-#### Researchers
+### Researchers

 * Explore datasets
 * Conduct analytical studies
 * Access policy repositories

-#### Government Agencies
+### Government Agencies

 * Track performance indicators
 * Support planning and evaluation

-#### Civil Society and Public Stakeholders
+### Civil Society and Public Stakeholders

 * Access publicly available information
 * Explore policy trends and development indicators

-#### Transparency and Responsible Use
+## Transparency and Responsible Use

-The dashboard should be designed according to responsible AI and governance principles.
+The dashboard should be designed according to responsible AI and governance principles [1,4,5,6,7,15].

 Key considerations include: